WP Rocket Settings – Ultimate Guide to Website Speed

 The default Cache Lifespan is set to 24 hours.
 You can change this setting depending on how often you update your blog content.

 In the Never Cache URL field, enter the address of pages you don’t need to cache.
-For example, login page, WooCommerce checkout pages, and other dynamic pages.
+For example, the login page, WooCommerce checkout pages, and other dynamic pages.

 You can also specify user agents that are not allowed to visit cached pages.
 If you have a reason for this, enter the user agent in the text field.